mebrett/msources/ViU/3888/ViU3888_misc.md

 Img 61 June 10, 1798.
 Kingsmill Davan sends via Mr. Williams two volumes of Davan's own writing.

 Imgs 69-71 Charles Mortimer to James, August 19.
 1799.
 Happy to renew correspondence, wants news of family, no longer in business.
 "We might be a very happy people here were it not for factions spirits"

+Imgs 80-82: Mrs Anderson to JM, Feb 7, 1800,  from London.
+Refers to Overton as "my unfortunate and infatuated Nephew".
+Congratulates Maurys on birth of William.
+Thanks J for news of friends in America "EL & Mrs Mason are both indebted to me in the writing way".
+Hopes JM has recovered from an illness.